 Frans B.M. de Waal is a professor of primate behavior at Emory University and director of the Living Links: Center for Advanced Study of Ape and Human Evolution at the Yerkes National Primate Research Center.
 He has received numerous awards and honors for his research on primates and was named one of the World’s One Hundred Most Influential People by Time in 2007.
-He is author of The Bonobo and the Atheist: In Search of Humanism Among the Primates and Are We Smart Enough to Know How Smart Animals Are?; among numerous other scholarly articles and books.
+He is author of The Bonobo and the Atheist: In Search of Humanism Among the Primates, Are We Smart Enough to Know How Smart Animals Are?, and Mama’s Last Hug: Animal Emotions and What They Tell Us about Ourselves, among numerous other scholarly articles and books.

 Janna Levin is Chair and Director of Science at Pioneer Works and Professor of Astronomy and Physics at Barnard College of Columbia University.